ortus-docs/coldbox-docs/full/event_handlers/index.md

 * **rc** : A reference to the request collection inside of the request context object
 * **prc** : A reference to the private request collection inside of the request context object

-> **Note** The **rc** and **prc** references each method receives are sent for convenience so you can interact with the structures instead of through the **event** object's methods.
+> **Note** The **rc** and **prc** references each method receives are sent for convenience so that you can interact with the structures instead of through the **event** object's methods.
 Interacting with structures over methods is much more performant.

-The request context object has tons of methods to help you in setting and getting variables from one layer to another, getting request metadata, rendering RESTful content, setting HTTP headers and more.
+The request context object has tons of methods to help you in setting and getting variables from one layer to another, getting request metadata, rendering RESTful content, setting HTTP headers, and more.
 It is your information superhighway for specific requests.
 Remember that the API Docs are your best friend!